Best Dirt Bike Reviews | Ultimate Buyer’s Guide

 It is among the largest bike that Razor Company makes.
-Perfect suited for kids between 13 years to 16 years.
-The weight of the bike can comfortably support the child's weight and height.
-For teenagers who are 17 years they may feel like they have outgrown this bike.
+Perfectly suited for kids between 13 years to 16 years.
+The weight of the bike can comfortably support the child’s weight and height.
+For teenagers who are 17 years, they may feel like they have outgrown this bike.

 That is true and it happened to my eldest son.
-I made a mistake of buying this bike when he was 17 years old.
+I made the mistake of buying this bike when he was 17 years old.